noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 EMFs and electromagnetic radiation are not the same thing.

 Electromagnetic Radiation, Electromagnetic waves, or EMFs, are all terms used to describe the transmission of energy through particles called photons (https://imagine.gsfc.nasa.gov/science/toolbox/emspectrum1.html).
 Photons have no mass and are generated when electrons or other charged particles are excited enough to change velocity.
-Particles emit energy when this change in velocity
+Particles emit energy when this change in velocity with

 **emit electromagnetic radiation (photons) when they undergo changes in velocity**.
 These photons carry energy proportional to their frequency, facilitating the transmission of energy through the electromagnetic wave.